nuac-admin/nuac-release-four/_waters/bigwood.md

         list: ol
         sentences:
           - txt: NUAC member must have pre-booked their day's fishing as per [booking instructions](#water-booking) below.
-          - txt: NUAC Guest tickets are not permitted (Membership and Day tickets for Bigwood Fisheries are available, for more information please refer to the fishery's [website](https://www.bigwoodfisheries.co.uk/MEMBERSHIP)).
+          - txt: NUAC Guest tickets are not permitted (Membership and Day tickets for Bigwood Fisheries are [available](https://www.bigwoodfisheries.co.uk/MEMBERSHIP)).
-          - txt: Members must carry their NUAC membership card and EA rod licence at all times, and show them upon request.
+          - txt: Please ensure that you have your NUAC membership card when fishing; **Bigwood's bailiffs will ask anyone who cannot produce a card to leave the site**.
           - txt: Please display your NUAC car parking permit when you park your car.
           - txt: Members must adhere to the fishery rules as stated below;
       - col-pos: